Downeastrussell/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 }
 ```

+in searchbar type in "solution explorer" and open it

+when you created your project, VS(Visual Studio) automatically creates a few files
-This will create two files in the directory
+two important files in the directory are...

 1. `intro.csproj` - This file holds all the packages that you application will be using.
 It's the `package.json` for C#.
 1. `Program.cs` - This is the file that holds your logic.
 Think of it as your `main.js`.
 It's where the logic of your application starts.